Ararat, Victoria: Gold in & around Ararat

-The alluvial rush peaked in 1857 when gold was discovered at Cambell’s Diggings (Moyston) and in the Canton lead by a party of Chinese miners en route to the Central Victorian gold fields.
+The alluvial rush peaked in 1857 when gold was discovered at Cambell’s Diggings (Moyston) and in the Canton led by a party of Chinese miners en route to the Central Victorian gold fields.
 The Canton lead swung around the west side of the current town centre from the Gum San Chinese Heritage Centre along the current alignment of Banfield Street between View Point and Laby Streets.
 The Gum San Chinese Heritage Centre commemorates the history of the substantial Chinese community in Ararat.

 By 1864, most of the 1,500 miners were reworking the known leads with puddling machines, sluices and Long Toms.
-Returns were diminishing and the 1865-1866 drought brought this phase of full-time gold mining to an end.
+Returns were diminishing and the 1865–1866 drought brought this phase of full-time gold mining to an end.